 Providing accurate information to people who use, handle or store hazardous chemicals is paramount to workplace safety.
-Read on to make sure your SDSs are compliant with OSHA’s Hazard Communication Standard.
+Read on to make sure your Safety Data Sheets (SDSs) are compliant with OSHA’s Hazard Communication Standard.

 New chemicals used in an ever-widening variety of applications are continually being developed.
 Providing accurate, clear and concise information to people who use, handle or store hazardous chemicals is paramount.

 On March 26, 2012, the Occupational Safety and Health Administration (OSHA) revised the Hazard Communication Standard, 29 Code of Federal Regulations (CFR) 1910.1200.
-The revision was effective 60 days thereafter, and a four-year phase-in period was incorporated.
+The revision was effective 60 days thereafter (May 25, 2012), and a four-year phase-in period followed.

-One of the most significant changes in the revised standard is the adoption of the United Nations' Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
-This adoption provides a single set of harmonized criteria for classifying chemicals according to their health and physical hazards.
-The information required on the Safety Data Sheet (SDS), formerly referred to as a Material Safety Data Sheet (MSDS), has remained essentially the same.
-However, the revision requires the information on the SDS be presented using 16 specific headings in a specified sequence.
+One of the most significant changes in the revised Standard was the adoption of portions of the Third Edition of the United Nations' Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
+This adoption provided a single set of harmonized criteria for classifying chemicals according to their health and physical hazards.
+The information required on the SDS, formerly referred to as a Material Safety Data Sheet (MSDS), remained essentially the same.
+However, the information on the SDS is now presented using 16 specific headings in a specified sequence.
 29 CFR 1910.1200(g) provides the heading information to be included and the order in which they are to be provided.
 29 CFR 1910.1200 Appendix D provides the information to be included under each heading.
-The SDS format is the same as the American National Standards Institute Z400.1/Z129.1-2010 Hazardous Workplace Chemicals – Hazard Evaluation and Safety Data Sheet and Precautionary Labeling Preparation Standard format that is widely used in the U.S. and is already familiar to many.
+The SDS format is similar to the American National Standards Institute Z400.1/Z129.1-2010 Hazardous Workplace Chemicals – Hazard Evaluation and Safety Data Sheet and Precautionary Labeling Preparation Standard format.

 Sections 1 through 8 of the SDS contain general information about the chemical, identification, hazards, composition, safe handling practices and emergency control measures.
 Sections 9 through 11 and 16 contain other technical and scientific information, such as physical and chemical properties, stability and reactivity information, toxicological information, exposure control information and other information including the date of preparation or last revision.
-To be consistent with GHS, the SDS must also contain Sections 12 through 15: ecological information, disposal considerations, transport information and other regulatory information.
-OSHA does not enforce the content of these sections because they fall outside of its jurisdiction.
+The SDS must also contain Sections 12 through 15: ecological information, disposal considerations, transport information and other regulatory information, but OSHA does not enforce the content of these sections because they fall outside of its jurisdiction.
 A description of all 16 sections of the SDS, along with their contents, is given below:

 Section 1: Identification